Low Threshold Buprenorphine

 - Describe the rationale for low threshold buprenorphine

-- List three comp
+- List three components of the initiation process

 The Warren Alpert Medical School of Brown University is accredited by the ACCME to provide continuing medical education for physicians.